TWUOnline/LDRS627/_pages/unit-6-overview.md

  	<li>to allow learners to control their own learning</li>
  	<li>to mirror real world expectations</li>
 </ul>
 Formative assessment is very effective in both pedagogy and andragogy.
-While the traditional purpose of classroom assessment has long been summative - reporting on what has occurred after the teaching and learning process, the educator also needs to be interested in formative assessment - gathering data while teaching and learning are occurring.
+While the traditional purpose of classroom assessment has long been summative - reporting on what has occurred after the teaching and learning process - the educator also needs to be interested in formative assessment - gathering data while teaching and learning are occurring.
 Formative assessment fosters learners who are self-directed and must be relevant, frequent and motivating to learners.

-Formative Assessment provides information to learners during instruction, before instruction has been completed.
+Formative assessment provides information to learners during instruction, before instruction has been completed.
 It allows learners to judge their own ongoing learning and progress, monitor, control, and improve their own learning.
 By using formative assessment methods instructors are able to gather information to modify their instruction, change course, or alter strategy while learning is still taking place.
 Formative instruction is not about grades, it’s about learning.
 An example of assessment as learning is the peer review process.
 By critically engaging with another’s work and giving substantive feedback, learners have the opportunity to respond from a learning stance.
 The intellectual humility this takes is focused on process and improvement – the growth of people.
 In this way, peer review is aligned to the principles of servant and transformational learning.

 &nbsp;